 Special text giving safety information is identified in this Manual in accordance with the ANSI Z535.6 standard.

-The Manual complies with the airworthiness requirements in LTF NFL II 91/09 and forms part of the certification.
+The manual complies with the guidelines of the current German airworthiness requirements for paragliders and forms part of the certification.

 There are a total of three parts to the Manual, which give the following information: